-The Maryland Court of Appeals issued an important opinion that is helpful for plaintiffs’ lawyers, albeit attorneys who are not on top of their game when it comes to getting their case ready for trial.
+The Maryland Court of Appeals issued an important opinion helpful for plaintiffs’ lawyers, albeit attorneys who are not on top of their game for getting their case ready for trial.
 I just got back from vacation last week and found it interesting enough to put down the 1,000 things that I have to do and read it.

 Business organization law is not my wheelhouse.
 It is not something I blog about often.
-But the Court of Special Appeals just issued a new opinion regarding personal liability for directors of unincorporated businesses that I think does have implications for tort lawyers (although probably not my firm).
+But the Court of Special Appeals just issued a new opinion regarding personal liability for directors of unincorporated businesses that I think has implications for tort lawyers (although probably not my firm).

 This breach of contract case involves the PRC (Pikesville Recreation Council), an unincorporated, nonprofit organization.
 From what I can gather, PRC provided recreational and educational programs to residents in the Pikesville area and was funded mostly by the registration fees that the organization charged (think community-wide soccer tournaments, among other things).
-PRC also ran a number of preschool programs and employed teachers on a contractual basis to teach the children who registered.
+PRC also ran a number of preschool programs and employed teachers contractually to teach the children who registered.

 The Court of Appeals has issued an opinion regarding sanctions for bad faith claims that has a lot of lawyers on both sides of the “v” talking.

-The background of the case is just plain goofy.
+The case’s background is just plain goofy.
 Mr. W and Mr. G are neighbors who live in Montgomery County.
-Sometime in February of 2000, Mr. W is shoveling snow in his driveway when a man comes up with a video camera and starts videotaping him as he shovels snow.
+Sometime in February 2000, Mr. W is shoveling snow in his driveway when a man comes up with a video camera and starts videotaping him as he shovels snow.
 The man with the camera is actually Mr. G, but because there’s a large camera in his face and he’s wrapped in winter clothing, Mr. W doesn’t recognize him.
 Mr. W says to the man with the camera, “Can I help you?” but he gets no response.
-Mr. W then sets down his shovel, walks toward the man and tells him to stop videotaping.
-Sometime after that, Mr. W realizes the man with the camera is his neighbor, Mr. G, and at that point, Mr. W allegedly pushes the video camera out of Mr. G’s face.
+Mr. W then sets down his shovel, walks toward the man, and tells him to stop videotaping.
+After that, Mr. W realizes the man with the camera is his neighbor, Mr. G, and at that point, Mr. W allegedly pushes the video camera out of Mr. G’s face.
 Obviously, these are neighbors with a history of bad blood.